modzy/sdk-javascript/docs/intro.md

 Submit a job with the input(s) specified as a Blob (browser) or file path (Node.js)

 .pathToDataUrl
-Converts a file path (string) to a data url for embedded job types (Node.js only)
+Convert a file path (string) to a data url for embedded job types (Node.js only)

 .fileToDataUrl
-Converts a JS File Object to a data url for embedded job types (browser only)
+Convert a JS File Object to a data url for embedded job types (browser only)